immunefi-team/Bounty_Boosts/ZeroLend/29267 - [SC - High] Wrong implementation causing some functions in ....md

 # Wrong implementation causing some functions in governance/contracts/voter/PoolVoter.sol unusable.

-Submitted on Tue Mar 12 2024 12:54:46 GMT-0400 (Atlantic Standard Time) by @EricTee for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 12th 2024 at 18:54:46 UTC by @EricTee for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29267